chisamats/amazon_dataset_project/README.md

 Six Degrees of Separation
 Separate from the degree distribution, I also wanted to see if this dataset also fell within the six degrees of separation rule.
-Because this dataset is so large, for the six degrees of separation, I used the first 40,072 of the nodes which is 1/10th of all nodes.
+Because this dataset is so large, for the six degrees of separation, I used 40,072 of the nodes which is 1/10th of all nodes.

-out_degree_adj_list(): This function takes the from-node/to-node graph that was made initially from reading the file in main and turns it into an out degree adjacency list with the first 1/10th of all nodes. bfs_degrees_of_separation(): This function runs bfs on a graph from a starting node to all its neighbors. graph_degrees_of_separation(): This function uses bfs_degrees_of_separation() and uses a for loop to run on all nodes.
+out_degree_adj_list(): This function takes the from-node/to-node graph that was made initially from reading the file in main and turns it into an out degree adjacency list with 1/10th of all nodes. bfs_degrees_of_separation(): This function runs bfs on a graph from a starting node to all its neighbors. graph_degrees_of_separation(): This function uses bfs_degrees_of_separation() and uses a for loop to run on all nodes.
 It keeps track of how many paths are larger than 6 and prints out the number and ratio to all paths.